celery/celery/docs/userguide/extending.rst

             print('Called when the worker is started.')

         def stop(self, worker):
-            print("Called when the worker shuts down.")
+            print('Called when the worker shuts down.')

         def terminate(self, worker):
-            print("Called when the worker terminates")
+            print('Called when the worker terminates')

 Every method is passed the current ``WorkController`` instance as the first